 Regardless, a smaller table while making reaching easier can cause a few minor accidents that disrupt the game.

-With board games on the rise, there are plenty of stores devoted to places for people to play their board games.
-Of course these facilities have board games of their own too.
+With board games on the rise, there are plenty of stores and cafés devoted to places for people to play their board games, and many of these facilities have board games of their own.
 But they also come equipped with some respectably sized tables as well.
 This can be a fantastic alternative to playing at your house on a small and cramped table.

-Card holding rack systems to hold cards/tiles/tokens (like UberStax), little dish bowls to hold game pieces (like UberTrayz), and other ideas help reduce table clutter, allow everyone to see community cards/tiles, and free up your hands for beverages and snacks.
+Card holding rack systems to hold cards/tiles/tokens (like überStax), little bowls to hold game pieces (like überTrayz), and other ideas help reduce table clutter, allow everyone to see community cards/tiles, and free up your hands for beverages and snacks.

 A table is everything and depending on your group of friends and what games you play, a small table may be enough.
 But consider some of these factors as peoples interests change and it might be nice to have a larger table for when those moods hit.